raas-dev/configent/README.md

 These `bin/` shims wrap the container runtime CLIs to run best-effort on the OS:

 - `docker`: Runs docker cli and prefers rootless dockerd (no sudo is required)
-- `docker-compose`: Installs and runs docker-compose as a docker cli plugin
+- `docker-compose`: Runs classic docker-compose as a docker cli plugin
 - `nerdctl`: Runs nerdctl (also `nerdctl compose`) in user context containerd

 The shims are available in non-interactive sessions, while `~/.aliases` is